Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/customize/color-theme.md

 ### Variables

-#### Theming

 {{< added-in "5.3.0" >}}

-The following CSS variables are used to create our [usable variables](#usable-variables).
-Only the functional colors are meant to be used directly in a project.

 Colors ending in `-rgb` provide the `red, green, blue` values for use in `rgb()` and `rgba()` color modes.
 For example, `rgba(var(--bs-secondary-rgb), .5)`.

+#### Theming

+The following CSS variables are the custom properties built from [our theming Sass map](#theming) and are used to create our [usable variables](#usable-variables).

+Please note that only the functional colors are meant to be used directly in a project.

 <div class="table-responsive mb-4">
   <table class="table table-swatches">